russcd/Ancestry_HMM/README.md

 #### Dependencies:

-As of version >0.9, the software requires the C++ linear algebra library, armadillo.
+The software requires the C++ linear algebra library, armadillo.
 More information and detailed download instructions can be found here, http://arma.sourceforge.net/.
 Using homebrew on OSX, this software can be installed using

         $ brew install armadillo